rfjakob/gocryptfs/Documentation/MANPAGE.md

     gocryptfs -ko noexec /tmp/foo /tmp/bar

 #### -longnames
-Store names longer than 176 bytes in extra files (default true) This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
+Store names that are longer than 175 bytes in extra files (default true).

+This flag is only useful when recovering very old gocryptfs filesystems (gocryptfs v0.8 and earlier) using "-masterkey".
 It is ignored (stays at the default) otherwise.

 #### -nodev
 See `-dev, -nodev`.